Table of Contents

 The internet has made life simpler in a lot of ways when it comes to buying life insurance.
 You can request quotes, compare companies and search for a local financial representative online.
 However, this convenience is a two-way street.

 Why?
 The internet has also made it easier for online scammers to commit life insurance fraud.
-Here's what you should know to avoid becoming the victim of life insurance scams, starting with five of the most common schemes.
+Here's what you should know to help avoid becoming the victim of life insurance scams, starting with five of the most common schemes.

 1. There's a Problem With Your Life Insurance Policy